The Foulkes Foundation

 Financial Need Recognition:

 While not explicitly stated as a criterion, applicants should clearly explain how financial barriers might prevent them from pursuing medical training.
-The Foundation was created specifically because Dr. Foulkes recognized that talented scientists faced “financial difficulties if they decided to return to university.”
+The Foundation was created specifically because Dr. Foulkes recognised that talented scientists faced “financial difficulties if they decided to return to university.”

 Breadth of Scientific Backgrounds: